 Our chief criterion with regard to choices and ease of use of trading platforms is the compatibility of the platforms and our devices.
 Anyone who has test driven a platform that came highly recommended only to discover connectivity and performance issues due to the software not playing nice with our operating system or conflicting with other software we use understands what we mean.

 Even someone who has never used a trading platform before can relate to this experience with any number of other software and app providers.

 Confidence that the broker’s trading platform can be relied upon to perform as expected is a paramount objective.

 Fortunately, we know of no brokers that do not supply the opportunity to test trading software with simulated trading demos.
 Along those lines, we give high marks to brokers that let clients maintain a simulated trading account beyond a limited trial time span.
 If anyone should encounter a broker that does not offer simulated trading of any kind, run the other direction as fast as your fingers and mouse can carry you and devote the proper amount of energy to choose the right online broker.

 4) Brokerage Fees/Minimum Account Size/Minimum Trade Size

-We would rank this toward the top of our list, but with the fierce competition between brokers eager for clients, the cost of trading in the form of spreads and commissions is fabulously cutthroat, in a way that favours the trader, which will become obvious when you compare online brokers.
+We would rank this toward the top of our list, but with the fierce competition between brokers eager for clients, the transaction costs of trading in the form of spreads (both fixes and variable) and commissions is fabulously cutthroat, in a way that favours the trader, which will become obvious when you compare online brokers.

 One factor we often use when we compare online brokers is their fee schedules.
 For example, some brokers allow free unlimited withdrawals; others provide one free withdrawal per month, with any subsequent withdrawals incurring a fee, while a few charge a fee for every withdrawal.
 If we do not see a concise fee schedule on the broker’s website, this raises flags for us, so we call or write and ask the tough questions in our quest to choose the right online broker.